On this page:

 "Prevention is much easier than treatment," says Martine Hartogensis, D.V.M., a veterinarian in FDA's Center for Veterinary Medicine (CVM), because most heartworm preventive products are given to pets only once a month.

-Following heartworm treatment, dogs should have restricted exercise for up to six weeks, adds Hartogensis, because active dogs are at risk for death from a clot in the lungs.
+Following treatment for heartworm disease, dogs should have restricted exercise for up to six weeks, adds Hartogensis, because active dogs are at risk for death from a clot in the lungs.

 There is no heartworm treatment approved for cats; medications may help manage the symptoms.